winanda150/winanda150/README.md

 # Hi, I'm WinandaDev 👋

-A developer passionate about building websites, exploring new technologies, and sharing creative ideas.
-If you have any issues with a website I've created or have any suggestions, please contact me via email or social media.
+<p align="justify">A developer passionate about building websites, exploring new technologies, and sharing creative ideas.
+If you have any issues with a website I've created or have any suggestions, please contact me via email or social media.</p>

 📧 Email: winandabekul150@gmail.com